 If you think they look like they are siblings, you’d be right!
 They actually are related in some way.
 But what are there any differences between them?
 Thankfully, there are a few distinctions that might help you to choose between them.

 Both dog breeds are fairly large, so regardless of which one you might feel is a better fit based on personality, you’ll need to be prepared to welcome a lot of dog into your home.
 They both also slobber, so if you can handle both their size and drool, you just might find a perfect family companion.

 Here in this guide, we will pit them against each other, in a friendly way, of course.
 And run through their similarities and differences.
 All in a bid to help you discover which breed is better for your family and lifestyle.
-The Bernese Mountain Dog is affectionately known as the Berner, which is what we will refer him to throughout this guide.
 So, let’s jump in and talk all things Swiss pups.

 First, let’s take a closer look at their histories and how they are linked to one another.
 Often, looking at a dog’s original breed purpose will help you discover what they will be like as family pets.
 So, it’s a great place to start.